Post-quantum cryptography: Supersingular elliptic curve isogeny cryptography

-For 128 bits of security in the supersingular isogeny Diffie-Hellman (SIDH) method, De Feo, Jao and Plut recommend using a supersingular curve modulo a 768-bit prime.
+For 128 bits of security in the supersingular isogeny Diffie–Hellman (SIDH) method, De Feo, Jao and Plut recommend using a supersingular curve modulo a 768-bit prime.
 If one uses elliptic curve point compression the public key will need to be no more than 8x768 or 6144 bits in length.
 A March 2016 paper by authors Azarderakhsh, Jao, Kalach, Koziel, and Leonardi showed how to cut the number of bits transmitted in half, which was further improved by authors Costello, Jao, Longa, Naehrig, Renes and Urbanik resulting in a compressed-key version of the SIDH protocol with public keys only 2640 bits in size.
-This makes the number of bits transmitted roughly equivalent to the non-quantum secure RSA and Diffie-Hellman at the same classical security level.
+This makes the number of bits transmitted roughly equivalent to the non-quantum secure RSA and Diffie–Hellman at the same classical security level.

-Symmetric–key-based cryptography
+Symmetric-key–based cryptography

-As a general rule, for 128 bits of security in a symmetric-key-based system, one can safely use key sizes of 256 bits.
-The best quantum attack against generic symmetric-key systems is an application of Grover's algorithm, which requires work proportional to the square root of the size of the key space.
+As a general rule, for 128 bits of security in a symmetric-key–based system, one can safely use key sizes of 256 bits.
+The best quantum attack against arbitrary symmetric-key systems is an application of Grover's algorithm, which requires work proportional to the square root of the size of the key space.
 To transmit an encrypted key to a device that possesses the symmetric key necessary to decrypt that key requires roughly 256 bits as well.
 It is clear that symmetric-key systems offer the smallest key sizes for post-quantum cryptography.

 Forward secrecy

 A public-key system demonstrates a property referred to as perfect forward secrecy when it generates random public keys per session for the purposes of key agreement.
 This means that the compromise of one message cannot lead to the compromise of others, and also that there is not a single secret value which can lead to the compromise of multiple messages.
 Security experts recommend using cryptographic algorithms that support forward secrecy over those that do not.
 The reason for this is that forward secrecy can protect against the compromise of long term private keys associated with public/private key pairs.
 This is viewed as a means of preventing mass surveillance by intelligence agencies.

-Both the Ring-LWE key exchange and supersingular isogeny Diffie-Hellman (SIDH) key exchange can support forward secrecy in one exchange with the other party.
-Both the Ring-LWE and SIDH can also be used without forward secrecy by creating a variant of the classic ElGamal encryption variant of Diffie-Hellman.
+Both the Ring-LWE key exchange and supersingular isogeny Diffie–Hellman (SIDH) key exchange can support forward secrecy in one exchange with the other party.
+Both the Ring-LWE and SIDH can also be used without forward secrecy by creating a variant of the classic ElGamal encryption variant of Diffie–Hellman.

 The other algorithms in this article, such as NTRU, do not support forward secrecy as is.

 Any authenticated public key encryption system can be used to build a key exchange with forward secrecy.